psbanka/webdriverio-client/README.md

 }
 ```

-Also, add the following to `.gitignore`
+Also, add the following to `.gitignore`...

 ```
 test.tar.gz